 An insurer is focused on the minimum action they have to take under the policy and the law.
 They hope to pay out as little as possible on a claim.
 Having a Staver attorney fight for you can lead to a better settlement offer.
 We can get right to work once you hire us.

 While you're working on your physical recovery, our team will be working on securing justice and compensation.
 We know how traumatic a car crash is, and in our experience, our clients want relief quickly.
 But it's critical to build a case that's solid.
 We'll communicate with you every step of the way, and make sure you know your options before we make any decisions.
 We're here to uplift you through your hardships.

 We can’t stress enough the importance of having an attorney independently investigate the cause of the accident.
 The insurance company will investigate.
 But you shouldn’t rely on its findings.

 Your non-economic damages are less precise.
 Getting the most for your pain and suffering requires you to be able to show a jury how badly you’ve been hurt and how much it’s impacted your life.
-A lawyer helps you create this evidence by advising you to keep a daily journal or producing a Day in the Life video.
+We will help you create this evidence by advising you to keep a daily journal or producing a “Day in the Life” video.

 This phase is particularly important if a business is involved in your case.
 We’ll want to see a lot of business and employment records.

 After discovery, either party might request mediation.
 This is an out-of-court process during which both sides can negotiate a fair resolution.
 We’ll often reach settlement agreements for our clients at this time.
 Insurers are incentivized to settle for a fair amount instead of spending more time and money on a contentious trial.